Richard P. Feynman

 Submissions should be mailed to the Foresight Institute at the postal address below, or emailed to [email protected], to arrive by July 31, 2003.
 The summary must include the applicant’s address, telephone, and (if possible) fax number and email address.
 In the case of nominations, contact information should be included for both nominator and nominee.
 Finalists may be contacted for additional information.

 Individual submissions are preferred, but teams of up to three will be considered.
 Team members may not be changed after the submission deadline.

 The prizewinner (minimum of one person per team) must accept in person at the Feynman Awards Banquet at the conference.
-The prizewinner (or one member of each winning team) will receive complimentary full registration including tutorial and banquet, coach airfare and up to 4 nights hotel (arranged by Foresight Institute, Sat. night stay required), $250 cash to cover additional expenses, and the physical award.
+The prizewinner (or one member of each winning team) will receive complimentary full registration including tutorial and banquet, coach airfare and up to 3 nights hotel (arranged by Foresight Institute, Sat. night stay required), and the physical award.

 For further information, contact the Foresight Institute